goosedb/typist/README.md

   (#dish $ Unquoted @String "pasta")
 ```

-Performance is comparable with bare concationtion with `<>`.
+Performance is comparable with bare concatination with `<>`.
 It slightly slower.
 Benches can be found in `test/Bench`

 ![Alt text](./results_cpu.svg)